Anti Malarials

 Prophylaxis

 Dosage instructions should be followed meticulously.
-Most medicines require the patient to continue to take their doses up to two weeks after they have returned from their travels.
-This is important because if the person has been bitten by an infected mosquito just prior to their return from their travels malaria parasites may already be multiplying in the liver and the episode of malaria may be about to begin.
+Most medicines require the patient to continue taking their doses up to two weeks after returning from their travels.
+This is important because if the person has been bitten by an infected mosquito just before their return from their travels, malaria parasites may already be multiplying in the liver, and the episode of malaria may be about to begin.

-In order to beat Malaria we need not only see effective safe drugs developed but we also need to make sure that clinics have access to these effective and safe medications.
+To beat malaria, we need not only to see effective, safe drugs developed but also to make sure that clinics have access to these effective and safe medications.
 Buzz Off is providing funding for small clinics to have access to better anti-malarial medication.
 Your donation will help us save lives